vintagesucks/PokemonGo-Map-Install-Guides/WINDOWS.md

 ---

+#### Known Issues

+- If you are having Issues with Step 6 and did not install Python on your C: drive, try uninstalling and reinstalling Python on C: before opening an issue (thanks @[RicarFox](https://github.com/RicarFox/)).

+---

 ### Step 1: Install Git for Windows
 Download Git for Windows from the link above and install it.
 You will be fine with all recommended options during the setup.